Marguerite Shopping Express Returns for One-Year Pilot

 The Graduate Student Council (GSC) inquired about reinstating the Shopping Express line in August 2022.
 The Undergraduate Senate (UGS) created a petition calling for the reinstatement, which received over 1600 signatures.

-On behalf of the GSC, transportation co-chairs Lawrence Berg and Elizabeth Park took the lead early on.
-Berg, a fourth-year chemistry Ph.D. student who’s been at Stanford since 2019, said he was spurred to action by concerns about student affordability and community access.
-In March, leaders from Stanford Transportation, VPSA, VPGE, and OPA met with Berg and Park, along with members of the UGS, representatives of the Postdoctoral Council, and the Associated Students of Stanford University.
-The group provided input regarding the line’s potential scheduling and route, which was proposed along with pertinent data to Provost Persis Drell for approval.
+Transportation co-chairs Lawrence Berg and Elizabeth Park took the lead early on on behalf of the GSC.
+Berg, a fourth-year chemistry Ph.D. student at Stanford since 2019, said he was spurred to action by concerns about student affordability and community access.
+In March, leaders from Stanford Transportation, VPSA, VPGE, and OPA met with Berg and Park, along with UGS members, Postdoctoral Council representatives, and the Associated Students of Stanford University.
+The group provided input regarding the line’s potential scheduling and route, which was proposed along with pertinent data for approval from Provost Persis Drell.
 Shortly thereafter, Provost Drell committed to a one-year pilot.